top of page

 Steve Horowitz, American Composer

-In addition to his work in chamber and concert music, Horowitz writes music for Dance, Film, Television, Cartoons, and Video Games.
-Steve wrote the score to the Academy award nominated film Super Size Me.
-As audio director at Nickelodeon Digital/Paramount Games, he has literally worked on Hundreds of Videos games and interactive projects.
-Steve has a Webby, two Broadcast Design and three Kids Screen Awards.
-He was also honored in 1996 with a Grammy award for his engineering work on the album "True Life Blues, the Songs of Bill Monroe".
-Horowitz has been featured in Bass Player magazine and is the author of two books "The Essential Guide to Game Audio: The Theory and Practice of Sound for Games" & "The Theory and Practice of Writing Music for Games" on Routledge/CRC Press.
+In addition to his chamber and concert music, Steve composes extensively for dance, film, television, cartoons, and video games.
+As Audio Director at Nickelodeon Digital / Paramount Games, he has contributed to hundreds of interactive projects.
+His work has earned a Grammy Award (for engineering True Life Blues: The Songs of Bill Monroe), a Webby, two Broadcast Design Awards, and three Kidscreen Awards.
+Steve has been featured in Bass Player magazine and is the author of two books: The Essential Guide to Game Audio: The Theory and Practice of Sound for Games and The Theory and Practice of Writing Music for Games, both published by Routledge/CRC Press.

 bottom of page